Freeway Capping Projects

 There are many other successful examples throughout the United States of neighborhoods that have flourished since reducing or eliminating freeway reliance.
 Similar undertakings have been made in some larger cities around the world.
 Due to a recent reinvestment in the Upstate New York region, communities have been working to improve neighborhoods by seeking solutions for aging thoroughfares.

-An elevated highway built during the 1960s in Syracuse.
+An elevated highway built during the 1960s in Syracuse, NY.
 Plans have been discussed since 2012 about the possible removal of the structure.

 A portion of NY Route 5 cutting through Downtown Buffalo was declared “functionally obsolete” by the NYSDOT’s own analysis from 2008.
 It has become unpopular for its closures during poor weather conditions, and for separating the city’s inner and outer harbors.
 The Skyway lies on inner harbor acreage that could be better used capitalizing Canalside redevelopment.
 The cost would be roughly $110 million to retain the structure, versus $25 million to remove it.
 Removal would be accompanied by $75 million harbor bridge, which is currently being studied to improve access to the outer harbor.